Canadian-Geospatial-Platform/app.geo.ca-v2/README.md

 - run `sst:dev` to deploy the required code to the cloud.
 - open another terminal
 - `npm run dev` to bind the the previously deployed infrastructure
-- you should now be able to work on you local files and have your dev instance seemlessly connect to your aws ressources.
+- you should now be able to work on you local files and have your dev instance seamlessly connect to your aws ressources.

 ## Building and deploying

 - setup your aws credentials for the desired environment. [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
 - enshure the correct [secrets](https://sst.dev/chapters/handling-secrets-in-sst.html) are configured.
 (Use npx instead of pnpm).
+- from `/` run `npm i`.
+- from `/packages/web-app/` run `npm i`.
+A nodejs version that matches the `.nvmrc` may be required.
 - enshure your login and logout url's are configured correctly in aws cognito.

   - Example allowed callback URLs